-The first part of the test involves the examiner asking you to read a vehicle number plate at a distance of 20 metres (new style plate) or 20.5 metres (old style plate) to check your eyesight.
+The first part of the test is staying the same, and involves the examiner asking you to read a vehicle number plate at a distance of 20 meters (new style plate) or 20.5 meters (old style plate) to check your eyesight.
 Not being able to read the number plate at the required distance will result in the distance being measured out accurately by another examiner before you being allowed to try a second time.
 Failing to read it on a second attempt will result in a serious fault being recorded and the test terminated before you even sit in the car, and your test fee lost.
 An eyesight check is the first thing that your ELITE instructor will do with you on your first lesson, so please make sure if you wear glasses or contact lenses that you bring them with you on your first and every driving lesson.
 For more information on the eyesight test click here.

 Show Me / Tell Me Questions

 Instead of being asked two safety questions at the start of the test, you will now be asked one simple 'tell me' vehicle safety question at the start of the test.
 These include how to check that the vehicle lights are working and how they are operated, how to open the bonnet and check the engine fluid levels, and how to operate and check various other items and controls on the vehicle.
 You will be asked another 'show me' question during some point of the drive, such as 'when safe to do so, show me how you clean your front windscreen using your screen washer'.
 This can happen at any point during the test.